The mother who had to adopt her own child to have legal custody

 “We have always been mothers to our children, and it is outrageous that we have gone through the painful and humiliating process of Sarah having to adopt.”

-The family’s attorney, Jeremy Ford, praised the women for renouncing their right to anonymity — and “bringing national attention to this issue, because there may be other couples who have suffered the same injustice.”
+The family’s attorney, Jeremy Ford, praised the women for giving up their right to anonymity? and “bringing national attention to this issue, because there may be other couples who have suffered the same injustice.”

 Cambridgeshire County Council said it recognized the impact of the events.